 Check Price on Amazon | Check Audiobook Price

 The exercises explained in this book will help you break your everyday routines in a way that will keep your brain guessing and engaged.
-The activities are made to stimulate the nerve cells in your hippocampus and cerebral cortex, which are the areas of your brain responsible for memory and creativity.
+The activities stimulate the nerve cells in your hippocampus and cerebral cortex, which are the areas of your brain responsible for memory and creativity.

-The authors make the point that maintaining cognitive health requires people to use all five senses in unexpected ways so you can stay mentally fit enough to meet daily challenges like remembering someone’s name, learning a new skill, and maintaining your creativity.
+The authors argue that maintaining cognitive health requires people to use all five senses in unexpected ways to stay mentally fit enough to meet daily challenges like remembering someone’s name, learning a new skill, and maintaining creativity.

 Living on autopilot every day will lead to atrophy in the brain rather than growth.